rmuif/web/README.md

 firebase init
 ```

-The last Firebase command-line utility, `firebase deploy` is used to deploy code and assets from your project directory to your Firebase project.
-For Firebase Hosting, a `firebase.json` configuration file is required.
+The command `firebase deploy` is also a Firebase command-line utility which is used to deploy code and assets from your project directory to your Firebase project.

 ```
 firebase deploy --only firestore:rules,storage,functions